zzzeeshannn/Algorithms-and-Data-Structure---Self-Practice/Readme.md

 ## Topic 3: Vectors
 ## Topic 4: Hashmap in C++
 ### Using Unordered Map:
+#### Programs:
+1. Given an array of size n and a number k, find all elements that appear more than n/k times
 ### Using Unordered Sets:
 ## Topic 5: Stack
 ## Topic 6: Queue